Dexter2099/SureJan/docs/wireframes/README.md

 # SureJan V3 — Wireframes

 This folder contains the exported **Penpot wireframes** for SureJan V3.
-Video previews/embeds are deprecated; all wireframes show thumbnail-only references.
+All wireframes show static video thumbnails with no embedded players.

 These wireframes depict thumbnail-only media and implementers must follow `docs/V3-onepager.md` and `docs/UI-contract-V3.md`.